newmen93/termux-ndk/README.md

-This is Google's standard ndk, which only supports running on Android devices with aarch64 architecture
+This is Google's standard NDK, which only supports running on Android devices with aarch64 architecture

 the source code from AOSP llvm-toolchain master branch, because llvm is cross-platform, so we can recompile it to Android